-The “cold” campaign may tap into the way drinkers want their beer, but the problem is that it is a table stake, what you need to have to even play in the game.
+The “cold” campaign may tap into how drinkers want their beer, but the problem is that it is a table stake, what you need to have to even play in the game.

-You can make any beer cold – although having a can that tells you it’s cold is a nice innovation (that the rest of the industry will soon copy).
+You can make any beer cold – although having a can that tells you it’s cold is an excellent innovation (that the rest of the industry will soon copy).

-Not positioned against anything.
-No one would claim “warm” beer, so “cold” doesn’t present a true choice.
+They position it against anything.
+No one would claim “warm” beer, so “cold” doesn’t present a real choice.

-“Cold” does feed into the image of Coors being from Colorado, but it does not reflect who the consumer wants to be when they drink Coors.
+“Cold” does feed into Coors’ image of Colorado heritage, but it does not reflect who the consumer wants to be when they drink Coors.
 It’s about the can of beer.

-Instead, the rise of Coors Light (read about Coors light here) is most directly attributed to a market drinking more light beer and the rest of the competition still in branding flux.
+We attribute the rise of Coors Light because the market drinks more light beer, and the rest of the competition still in branding flux.

 There’s a simple reason for this, of course.

-Men are always the main target audience for beers, and sports is a direct way to connect to that “maleness” beer brands often think are so important.
+Men are always the primary target audience for beers, and sports is a direct way to connect to what “maleness” beer brands often think are important.

-Like the beers in the US, those in the rest of the world are basically staying pat in terms of market leadership in their respective countries.
+Like the beers in the U.S., those in the rest of the world are staying pat in market leadership in their respective countries.

 For example, while you might think Foster’s is the most popular beer in Australia, it’s not.

-Victoria Bitter holds that honor and, what might be most shocking to US consumers, is that Victoria Bitter has been that country’s most popular beer for more than two decades.
+Victoria Bitter holds that honor; what might be most shocking to U.S. consumers is that Victoria Bitter has been that country’s most popular beer for more than two decades.

-The reason for the stability is because, like in the US, the brand promises, messages and tone are not that different than what is in the US.
+The stability is because the brand promises, messages, and tone are not that different.

-Most themes are dominated by male bonding (Canada’s Labatt Blue, UK’s Carling, Czech Republic’s Gambrinus and Belgium’s Jupiler) along with racy tones (Brazil’s Skol), high lifestyle (Japan’s Asahi Super Dry) and even “cold” (Victoria Bitter).
+Dominant themes U.K.’s bonding (Canada’s Labatt Blue, U.K.’s Carling, Czech Republic’s Gambrinus, and Belgium’s Jupiter) along with racy tones (Brazil’s Skol), high lifestyle (Japan’s Asahi Super Dry), and even “cold” (Victoria Bitter) abound.

-The status quo remains because all across the world, beers are aping each other – which leads to stagnation in the market.
-Therefore, long-time market leaders stay there while the competition slips trying to climb up the ladder.
+The status quo remains because beers are aping each other across the world, which leads to stagnation in the market.
+Therefore, long-time market leaders stay there while the competition slips, trying to climb up the ladder.